 The School of Medicine offers many degree programs focused on research training.
 Please visit the Departments & Programs section of this Bulletin for more information.

 The vast size and broad scope of the research activities at WUSM provide many opportunities for medical students to pursue any type of modern medical research.
-Our academic research programs are as follows: First-year medical students conduct part-time research during the school year with a maximum of 10 hours/week; after first-year, medical students conduct full-time research during the summer and receive a modest stipend for living expenses; second- and third-year medical students conduct part-time research during the school year with a maximum of 10 hours/week; fourth-year medical students conduct full-time research for 6-12 weeks during the school year and receive credit.
-Medical students can also conduct full-time research in one of the yearlong research programs (YRP) during their medical school years.
-The YRP includes: the Master's Degree Program for Medical Students (MA/MD), the Master of Science in Clinical Investigation (MSCI), the One-Year Research without Degree (MD5), the Master of Population Health Sciences (MPHS), and the Master of Public Health (MPH).
-The academic research programs prepare medical students for careers in academic medicine.
+Our academic research programs are as follows: First-year medical students conduct part-time research during the school year, with a maximum of 10 hours/week.
+After their first year, medical students conduct full-time research during the summer and receive a modest stipend for living expenses.
+Second- and third-year medical students conduct part-time research during the school year, with a maximum of 10 hours/week.
+Fourth-year medical students conduct full-time research for 6 to 12 weeks during the school year and receive credit.
+Medical students can also conduct full-time research in one of the year-long research programs available during their medical school years.
+These programs include the Master of Science in Clinical Investigation (MSCI), the One-Year Research without Degree (MD5), the Master of Population Health Sciences (MPHS), and the Master of Public Health (MPH).
+These academic research programs prepare medical students for careers in academic medicine.

 Most students take the opportunity for research during the summer after their first year of classes.
 All research must be conducted at the School of Medicine.
 Students will be awarded a fellowship for the 2.5-month program.